MicrosoftDocs/learn/learn-pr/wwl-sci/create-configure-manage-identities/includes/7-configure-manage-device-registration.md

 Azure AD join can be accomplished using self-service options like the Out of Box Experience (OOBE), bulk enrollment, or Windows Autopilot.

 Azure AD joined devices can still maintain single sign-on access to on-premises resources when they are on the organization's network.
-Devices that are Azure AD joined can still authenticate to on-premises servers like file, print, and other applications.
+Azure AD joined devices authenticate to on-premises servers like for file, print, and other applications.

 ### Scenarios for joined devices